Skip to main content

 Lyme Disease

-Ixodes ticks are distributed throughout BC.
-However, most ticks that carry Lyme disease are found in southwestern BC, including Vancouver Island, the Gulf Islands, the Sunshine Coast, Greater Vancouver, and the Fraser Valley.
+Lyme disease is the most common tick-borne disease in British Columbia (BC) and North America.
+It is transmitted by the bite of Ixodes ticks.
+These ticks are distributed throughout BC, but they are most commonly found in southwestern BC, including Vancouver Island, the Gulf Islands, the Sunshine Coast, Greater Vancouver, and the Fraser Valley.
 The geographic distribution of Lyme disease in people and in ticks in BC has remained constant over time.
+In BC, from 2013–2022, 6–39 cases of Lyme disease were reported each year; most are related to out-of-province travel.
+Locally acquired cases range from 1 – 14 cases per year.

 • The vegetation and climate are different between BC and eastern Canada (e.g. BC has mostly coniferous forests, whereas eastern Canada has mostly leafy forests).

-If you have the following symptoms within 3-30 days after being bitten by a tick or after having been in tall grassy or wooded areas known to have Lyme disease, consult your healthcare provider.
+If you have the following symptoms within 3-30 days after being bitten by a tick or after having been in tall grassy or wooded areas known to have Lyme diseaseconsult your healthcare provider.
 Tell your doctor when and where you were bitten by a tick.

 • Skin rash: About 70-80% of patients have a skin rash at the site of the tick bite.
 The rash feels warm but is not itchy or painful.
 It expands over a few days and can reach up to 30 cm across.
 Parts of the rash may clear as it enlarges, resulting in a “bull's-eye” appearance.
 This is called erythema migrans.
 Some people may not experience a rash.

-• fever
+• Fever

-• headache
+• Headache

-• muscle and joint pains
+• Muscle and joint pains

-• fatigue
+• Fatigue

 Lyme disease is diagnosed based on symptoms, a physical exam, the possibility of exposure to infected ticks and laboratory testing.
 If your healthcare provider suspects Lyme disease, you may be asked to provide a blood sample for testing.
 Laboratory testing is not recommended for patients who do not have symptoms consistent with Lyme disease.